cognitedata/cognite-sdk-js/packages/codegen/README.md

 ## Things to be aware of

 1. **Date based fields will be a numeric type**.
 This can be solved through AST manipulation, and may be fixed in the future.
 2. **Changes like renaming component definition in the service-contract/openapi spec, will cause a breaking change in the cognite-sdk-js**.
 Essentially names are copied from the openapi spec.
-Treat your openapi spec with a strict fashion to avoid unecesarry brekaing changes in the cognite-sdk-js. e.g. renaming your MyBadlyNamedResponse to something more suitable, will result in a breaking change and is discourage.
+Treat your openapi spec with a strict fashion to avoid unnecessary breaking changes in the cognite-sdk-js. e.g. renaming your MyBadlyNamedResponse to something more suitable, will result in a breaking change and is discouraged.

 ## OpenAPI document snapshot